 Within our elite environment, staff will look to identify, retain and develop players to provide an ongoing supply of graduates to the first-team squad.
 Those individuals who fall short of this standard nevertheless will possess the necessary skills, education and personality to enable them to achieve success either elsewhere in football or in an alternative vocation.

-Our football philosophy at Shrewsbury Town is centred around the Safeguarding, wellbeing and development of our children and young people.
+Our football philosophy at Shrewsbury Town is centred around the Safeguarding, well-being and development of our children and young people.
 We require our staff, volunteers, parents/carers and commissioned service providers to share our total commitment to Safeguarding.

-Our ethos is ‘The Welfare of the child is paramount’, this is evident in our Safeguarding policy, but more importantly in our daily working practices.
+Our ethos is ‘the welfare of the child is paramount’, this is evident in our Safeguarding policy, but more importantly in our daily working practices.

-We have built (are building) our Academy on solid foundations, practising Safer recruitment, ensuring we recruit the right people for the job.
+We have built (are building) our Academy on solid foundations, practising safer recruitment and ensuring we recruit the right people for the job.
 Staff are subject to DBS checks and Safeguarding Induction.
 We then maintain our standards with a regular and structured staff continuous professional development, with Safeguarding at the heart of this training.
 We have clear reporting pathways for all Safeguarding concerns to our Head of Safeguarding who is establishing solid links with Academy staff, players and parents.
 Thereby, ensuring a safe environment for all members of our football family, who can then develop their full potential safely.